* Read the Review HERE - New Oura Ring Review: Revolutionary New Smart Ring Continues To Impress *

 No. The Oura uses Infrared (IR) light to measure the arteries in the finger.
 Heart rate is measured with optical transmitter receiver components that work in IR wavelength.
 In order to enable optical measurement, the ring inlet is IR transparent.
 IR light used in optical measurement is not visible to humans.
 Therefore, it does not disturb the user.
 Light in the IR wavelength penetrates deep in the finger tissue enabling accurate optical measurement from the arteries of the finger.
 Using the optimized IR wavelengths together with powerful signal processing and cross correlation with other sensors makes it possible to access the blood volume pulse in unprecedented accuracy.

 The infrared LEDs of the ŌURA ring access the Blood Volume Pulse directly from the Proper Palmar Digital Arteries of any finger (the measurement method is called photoplethysmogram (PPG)).
 With LEDs the ring detects the pulse waveform and amplitude variation, exact time between the heartbeats i.e. Interbeat Interval (IBI).
 From those it derives among others the heart rate, respiration rate, Heart Rate Variability (HRV) related parameters and other parameters used for accurate sleep staging.
 In addition to heart rate dynamics, the ŌURA ring measures even the slightest movements with its 3D accelerometer and the changes of body temperature.

 My Reaction - Great!
-As the founder of Blueblockers and someone who has written extensively about the negative health effects of bright light exposure at night, discovering that there is no visible light being emitted from the ring was great news!
+As someone who has written extensively about the negative health effects of bright light exposure at night, discovering that there is no visible light being emitted from the ring was great news!

 In order to measure blood oxygen saturation we need visible light.
 The Oura Ring only uses IR light so measuring oxygen saturation is not possible.
 Maybe in a future model.